About

-An independent 501(c)(3) nonprofit running a member-funded, interest-free lending pool.
-Open to all.
+An independent registrar of a member-funded, interest-free lending pool — a technology of Fotoh, Inc. Open to all.

-Qardon.org runs a community lending pool that gives without interest, borrows without interest, and catches members when calamity strikes.
+Qardon.org is the registrar for a community lending pool that gives without interest, borrows without interest, and catches members when calamity strikes — it keeps the record and moves money only on each member's own instruction; it never holds the money itself.
 Members give what they can — even $10 a month qualifies.
 Members borrow when they need to.
 The pool sustains itself through mutual contribution and halal investment yield.

 We are the alternative to the interest-based debt cycle.
 We are open to Muslims and non-Muslims alike.
 The mechanism is community-anchored; the participation is universal.